 In treatment for opioid addiction it is given in low doses and acts the same as any other opiate in suppressing pain.
 But as the dosage is increased, it starts to block the opioid receptor, which keeps the receptors from being stimulated.
 The Suboxone is very carefully dosed to to stop withdrawal symptoms.
 In addition, Suboxone makes it impossible to get high on other opiates.

-Supported with primary medical care and targeted therapy, Suboxone treatment through our SAFE Program helps you feel physically stable so you can begin to make positive, long-term changes in your life, which will develop into health patterns of behaviors necessary to sustain your recovery.
+Supported with primary medical care and targeted therapy, Suboxone treatment through our SAFE team helps you feel physically stable so you can begin to make positive, long-term changes in your life, which will develop into health patterns of behaviors necessary to sustain your recovery.